chesslogical/kiss/README.md

 Made ONLY for linux.
 That is because atomic overwrite operations are a bit different in linux than windows or mac.

-Modern high security algos !!
+Modern high security algos.
 The code in here would take someone an incredible level of skill and lots of time to dev- ai made each app in about 15 minutes each on average, i just fed back the error messages till it passed the strict rust compiler.
-A few years ago, one could only dream of a repo like this.
-Code is in main.rs in every app, so it is incredibly easy to feed to ai to audit and update.
+Then i fed the app to an entirely different ai and told it to be highly critical.
+Then i fed the audit to the original ai and told it to fix the things it agrees with.

 The code is simple but incredibly powerful.
 It is decent- very much so as is- but it is made to be flexible, able to be updated easily.
 I do not think one could ask for more from an encryption app.